MicrochipTech/ml-sensiml-project-builder/README.md

    unused data or functions from the SDK to reclaim device memory.

    ![Add include directory](assets/linker.png)

+5. Use `src/main.c` as a template for integrating the SensiML library into your project.

 You should now have your SensiML model fully integrated with an MPLAB X project.
 In order to update the deployed model, simply repeat the steps from the [build